We may earn commission from affiliate links →

 So, if you’re trying to figure out what to do in Hvar, the unique Stari Grad Plain certainly deserves a spot in your itinerary.

 The Pakleni archipelago is just a quick boat ride from the old town of Hvar.
 You can take a water taxi from Hvar to Pakleni islands or join a day tour.

 Hvar to Dubrovnik

 This stunning UNESCO-protected city is one of the most famous destinations in Croatia.
 It offers incredible history, great beaches, excellent seafood, and Game of Thrones tours.
 Boat trips leave daily to the Pearl of the Adriatic, or you can get a private boat transfer.

 Day trips to Bol to see the famous Zlatni Rat Beach, one of the world’s most stunning beaches, leave daily.

 A family-friendly trip that the whole family can enjoy.

 Are you an adventurous foodie?
 Then a Blue Cave and Gastronomy Tour is something that must be added to your itinerary.
-This is THE foodie lovers tour for anyone keen to also explore.

 Blue Cave Tour

-Although it’s not technically one of the things to do in Hvar, Croatia—it’s actually not on Hvar Island at all—the Blue Cave is still one of the best places to visit during your Hvar vacation.
+Although it’s not technically one of the things to do in Hvar, Croatia—it’s not on Hvar Island at all—the Blue Cave is still one of the best places to visit during your Hvar vacation.